-- Bonds and debentures are valued at year-end quoted prices from recognized security dealers. - o Pooled funds are based on the quoted market value of the underlying investments.

-c) Investment Income and Investment Transactions
+- Bonds and debentures are valued at year-end quoted prices from recognized security dealers. - Pooled funds are based on the quoted market value of the underlying investments. - c) Investment Income and Investment Transactions d) Provision for Annuity Obligations

 Investment income is recorded on the accrual basis.
 Investment transactions are recorded on the trade date.